Introduction - 2026 Mercedes CLA

 Range, battery and charging

-These figures will inevitably shrink in the real world, especially if you opt for bigger wheels.
-But we saw 4.8 miles per kWh on mixed roads in mild conditions, which is good enough for more than 400 miles of range.
-And even during our wintery test drive in the UK we found that it was really efficient - especially on the motorway where it lopes along, still returning some 320- to 350 miles of range.
+As for real-world range, we saw 4.8 miles per kWh on mixed roads in mild conditions, which is good enough for more than 400 miles of range.
+And even during our wintery test drive in the UK we found that the new Merc CLA 250+ was really efficient - especially on the motorway where it lopes along, still returning some 320- to 350 miles of range.

 From launch, the Mercedes did have one problem - it could only charge at 800V rapid points, and not the 400V units which make up a large number of rapid chargers in the UK (unless you used the converter that they provided, which is all a bit annoying).
-Mercedes did tell us that this was only going to be a problem for a few months from its launch at the end of 2025, and the CLA has now been out not for a short while, so if you're buying one right now - from stock or to your own spec - make sure to ask whether it will have this issue or not.
-We'd say it's worth waiting to make sure that you get a car that will charge at any public rapid charger.
+This was only a few months from the CLA's launch at the end of 2025, and it's now been remedied so that you can charge at any CCS-compatible public car charger - which is virtually of of them, by the way.
+Almost all EVs use a CCS socket for rapid charging, as it's the European standard, and is compatible with chargers all across the UK and Western Europe.

 Practicality and boot space

-Despite being a slinky, four-door coupe-saloon kinda thing, the CLA gets a useful 405-litres of boot space, which is more than you get in the ID.3, for instance, but isn't quite as big as the boot in the BMW i4 and Tesla Model 3.
-There’s a shooting brake style estate and an SUV version coming if you need a bit more space, too (that'd definitely be my CLA of choice).
+Despite being a slinky, four-door coupe-saloon kinda thing, the electric Mercedes CLA gets a useful 405-litres of boot space, which is more than you get in the ID.3, for instance, but isn't quite as big as the boot in the Tesla Model 3.
+We've also driven the CLA Shooting Brake estate, which is a great option if you love the CLA but want a bigger boot.
+And there's also an SUV version coming if you need even more space.

-As for the space inside?
+As for the CLA saloon that I've been driving all around the UK?
 Again, think decent accommodation that'll take four normally-proportioned adults - but only just.
-That swoopy roof line hurts the headroom and I couldn’t recommend it for anyone taller than my 5 foot 8.
-Or anyone shorter with big hair.
-The door aperture into the rear seats is quite small, too, so actually getting in - or leaning in to deal with child seats - can be a bit awkward.
+That swoopy roof line hurts the headroom and I couldn’t recommend it for anyone taller than my 5 foot 8. or anyone shorter but with big hair...
+Anyone over 6ft will find it a squeeze, and the small rear door aperture can also be a bit tricky if you're really long-legged!
+Leaning in to deal with child seats could be a bit awkward, but it'd still be worth it to have such a lovely, plush family car.

 Plus, there's games, movie streaming, games console connectivity and more - as well as the usual wireless Apple CarPlay and Android Auto.
 It's got everything you could ever think of wanting in your car.
 The fact that the interface is so much like a mobile phone is also good, as it is easy to use (and very configurable).
 Clever, eh?!